Entrance fee: 400,000 Vietnam Dong

 1.)
 Ritual Pole of the Co

-The ritual pole is at the centre of the thanksgiving festival.
+The ritual pole is at the center of the thanksgiving festival.
 It is a pole for the ritual buffalo to be tied to and a ‘universal tree’ that connects the spirit world with human beings during the festival.

 Co people consider the ritual pole one of the most solemn things.
 It is produced by the villagers and composed of three parts.
 The top of the lower part and the bottom of the top part are able to be adjusted inside the middle part.